 Saturday

-Saturday shoots are regulars shoots open to everyone.
+Saturday shoots are regular shoots open to everyone. (groups of 6 or less)

 Rates: Sporting Clays